outcaste-io/outserv/importers/eth/README.md

 ## Notes from Field Test

-Bulk loader could take 48 GBs of memory to store the Hash -> Outserv UIDs mapping.
+Bulk loader could take 48 GBs of memory just to store the Hash -> Outserv UIDs mapping.
+It is recommended to use a 64 GB RAM machine.

+Assuming a fast connection to Geth, this import process is CPU bound.
+So, recommendation is to use at least a 16-core machine, preferrably a 32-core.

 ```
 $ curl localhost:8080/jemalloc